-Q: Is this Company registered and licensed under Italian Laws?
+Q: Is your company registered and licensed under Italian Laws?

 A: Yes.
-The Original and Best Walking Tours in an ASTA registered company based in Florence, Italy respecting national and international laws and regulations regarding tourism.
-Chamber of Commerce Number 516411
+ArtiViva, The Original and Best Walking Tours is an ASTA registered company based in Florence, Italy, respecting national and international laws and regulations regarding tourism.
+(Chamber of Commerce Number 516411)

 Q: How do I know this is a good company?